mircealungu/mircea/thoughtstream.md

 **

-The only way to teach the principles of a culture is with stories.
+Culture is the stories you tell.

 Nobody reads the law to learn how to live.
-Nobody remembers 20 principles from Marcus Aurelius.
+Most will not remember twenty distinct principles from Marcus Aurelius.
+In fact many will probably not even finish the meditations.

-Everybody can remember twenty essential stories from their culture.
+But everybody can remember twenty essential stories from their culture.
 And everybody remembers the morale of 20 good movies.

 **May 3**